-When I first started this blog almost 4 years ago, the first article I wrote was about how paranormal investigating was not glamourous.
+When I first started this blog years ago back in 2015, the first article I wrote was about how paranormal investigating was not glamourous.
 While the article was lost when I migrated to a new website, the fact still remains, it still isn't any more glamourous than it was 4 years ago so let's look at the reality of what it is to be a paranormal investigator.
 Sure it is a bit of a thrill running around in the dark (well not running that is dangerous), but not knowing what the night will bring and perhaps going to a bucket list location is pretty exciting.
 You get to hang out with your friends and do something different.
 You know we also look pretty cool in the green or pink hues that comes with night vision and IR cameras.
 It is not however, as cool as it seems!

 Realistically, most of us do this as a hobby.
 There are a lucky few that have been able to make careers out of it, but for the majority of us out in the field, it is something we do in our spare time.
 We have families and full time jobs.
 We have households to run.
 The concept of going out to a paranormal investigation can either be very exciting, or sometimes we can dread it.
 If it has been a shitty week at work or the kids have kept us up all night, it is understandable that you don't want to sit in a cold dark building overnight for 12 hours.
 On the other hand, even if you are pumped to go out, you are spending your night in a cold dark building and surviving on little sleep the next day.
 Those of us with young kids don't get a sleep in.
 I can't tell you how many investigations I have done where I have rolled into bed at 5am in the morning, and have been up at 7 with the kids.
 Sure my husband will watch them while I attempt to sleep in, but they want their mum.
 They come in and wake me up and then ask when I'm getting up.
 If they aren't doing that, they are running up and down the hall screaming and playing because they are boys and they are kids.
 Even with help and the luxury of having the opportunity to sleep in, most likely you won't get that sleep in.
 Your body clock too is then thrown out of whack for the next few nights.
 It means you are lying awake in bed at 1am counting how many hours sleep you will get before you have to get up, get the kids ready for school and goto work.
 In a nutshell, it is damn tiring.
 That paranormal hangover is no joke!
 It really happens.